tiger-sea/mcs_research/sections/results.md

 \section{HF}
 Table \ref{table:HF} outlines the MAP estimation values and credible intervals for HF.
 Similar to LF, the MAP estimation values were generally low with credible intervals including zero, and the credible interval of only total precipitation was constantly positive.
 The consistency of meteorological factors with significant impacts might be reasonable, as LF and HF belong to the same frequency domain of HRV parameters.
+In terms of RMSE, it was 258.98 $ms^2$ for primary model and 262.33 $ms^2$ for simplified model, resulting in an improvement rate of 1.3\%.
+This result might suggest that LF was related to meteorological factors, although the improvement rate was not drastically.

 \begin{table}[htbp]
     \centering
+    \caption{MAP of estimated coefficients distribution for HF}
     \begin{tabular}{l c}
         \hline
         \textbf{Meteorological factor} & \textbf{MAP (50\% CI)} \\